 Susan Schuller specializes in creating professional development for educators using their place as a context for student learning.
-She is currently a F.I.E.L.D Corps Coach with the Wisconsin Green Schools Network.
-For 16 years through UW-Stevens Point, Susan provided statewide leadership through the creation of various workshops, courses (online and face-to-face), and in-service professional development opportunities in environmental education and sustainability for teachers.
+For 17 years through UW-Stevens Point, Susan provided statewide leadership through the creation of various workshops, courses (online and face-to-face), and in-service professional development opportunities in environmental education and sustainability for teachers.
 From 2003-2012 she created and coordinated Global Environmental Teachings providing 12 overseas teacher travel programs in China, Puerto Rico, and South Africa.
 Susan holds a Bachelor of Science in Biology/Chemistry and a Master’s Degree in Environmental Education from UW-Stevens Point.
 She is an ad hoc faculty member for UW-Stevens Point teaching courses on environmental and energy education.
 Being a Returned Peace Corps Volunteer, she is passionate about exploring the world and creating opportunities for others to learn more about and engage with sustainability issues within their place and community.
+Susan currently works with Recycling Connections in Stevens Point and is presume certification as a Nature Healing Guide.
 Susan lives in Stevens Point with her husband and two children where fostering a connection to the natural world is part of their family fabric.

 Anne Johnson, LCSW

 Anne’s approach is one that integrates mind-body-spirit which utilizes and teaches healing techniques that help clients grow and gain confidence in their lives.
 With over 25 years of clinical experience gained from medical, mental health, and holistic practices, Anne uses an intentional blending of a psychotherapy foundation with techniques in therapeutic breathwork, energy healing, horticultural therapy and mindfulness to specifically compliment the needs of any individual.

 Tim Dancing Redhawk, M.Div